 But it is true that if you want to be taken seriously as a freelancer of any sort then you will eventually need a website showcasing your work and highlighting your services.

-We love Journo Portfolio.
-It took us ages to find it and the service offers users so many themes to choose from which are all completely customisable.
+I personally use Journo Portfolio.
+The service offers users so many themes to choose from which are all completely customisable.
 They have a free option and then a couple of higher price ranges for more pages etc.

 Before that, we would have recommended Contently which lets you build a portfolio for free (up to ten articles)and has the added bonus of making yourself ‘available’ for freelance work.
 It’s not as pretty as a Journo Portfolio and not as customisable but definitely a great option for a quick, functional portfolio.

 Bonus tip: If you do have a blog of your own then make sure you have a dedicated services page that details the freelance writing services that you offer, as well as your rates.
 If you’re struggling to find clients then our guide to selling your skills and finding clients is for you.